1 Modern World History Begins in Asia

 Terracotta Soldiers

-Some of the 8,000 Terracotta Soldiers from the 209 BCE grave of the first emperor, Qin Shi Huang, discovered in 1974 by farmers in Xi’an China.
+Some of the 8,000 Terracotta Soldiers from the 209 BCE grave of the first emperor, Qin Shi Huang, discovered in 1974 in Xi’an China.

 We begin our survey of modern world history in Asia.
 This may surprise many who grew up believing that most of the important events of modern history happened in the West.
 Don’t worry, we’ll add Europe, Africa, and the Americas to the story soon enough.
 But before we do that, it’s important to understand that the histories of China and India are as old as western history if not older, and Asia has always been the center of world population.
 So, let’s look at how Asia achieved that global preeminence.